Mount Sinai, New York, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you get the necessary kind.
-A lot of adapters available online are simply plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Ensure that you choose the right kind.
+A lot of adapters available online are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 • Airplane phone mount